 When comparing costs, helicopters are no competition.
 According to a local San Diego news station, two drones equipped with cameras cost a total of $6,000.
 Leasing a helicopter would require $2,000 per hour.

 Are you getting a sense that this article is not even scratching the surface when it comes to the potential for drones in industrial inspections and applications where humans were previously in harm’s way or the cost and time of using existing transport were cost prohibitive?

 As Woody states, success is achieved by showing up.
 How do you plan to show up for the quickly passing “first minute” of the exciting new technology revolution?

-For more information on Drones in the industry See the below articles on Reliabiityweb.com
+For more information on drones in the industry, see these articles on Reliabiityweb.com: